r0bray/des4800/src/content/plasticity/getting-started.md

 ## Getting Started

 1. Download and install Plasticity
+2. Contact Plasticity Support for an academic license token.
-2. Familiarize yourself with the interface
+3. Familiarize yourself with the interface
-3. Learn the basic keyboard shortcuts
+4. Learn the basic keyboard shortcuts
-4. Start with simple shapes
+5. Start with simple shapes
-5. Practice, practice, practice!
+6. Practice, practice, practice!